Adductors and inner thigh muscles

 The adductor magnus also has a broad attachment to the femur, attaching to most of the length of the linea aspera.
 Fibers from the front of the hip bone attach higher on the linea aspera while fibers towards the back attach lower.

-It's posterior surface relates to the hamstring muscles, semitendinosus, semimembranosus, biceps femoris and in addition the gluteus maximus.
+It's posterior surface relates to the gluteus maximus as well as the hamstring muscles.
+The hamstrings include: semitendinosus, semimembranosus, biceps femoris.

 It's inner border relates to both the gracilis muscle and the sartorius.